polylang/polylang/readme.txt

 == Changelog ==

+= 3.5.3 (2023-12-11) =

+* Pro: Fix fatal error with The Events Calendar when rewrite param of event category is set to false
+* Remove flag alt text in the language switcher when both the flag and language name are displayed #1393
+* Fix incorrect string translations when 2 languages are sharing the same locale in a multisite #1378
+* Fix posts lists not filtered by the current language when editing a post in the block editor #1386
+* Fix error when a tax query is filled with unexpected data #1396

 = 3.5.2 (2023-10-25) =

 * Pro: Fix terms not filtered by the current language in the block editor custom taxonomy component panel